ahembree/ansible-hms-docker/README.md

 # ansible-hms-docker

-Ansible Playbook to setup an automated Home Media Server stack running on Docker across a variety of platforms.
+Ansible Playbook to setup an automated Home Media Server stack running on Docker across a variety of platforms with support for GPUs, SSL, DDNS, and more.

 ## Container List